wo3kie/cxxDojo/README.md

 5 9 11
 ```

+**laplace_smoothing.cpp**
+Implement a function to perform _the Laplace smoothing_.
+From [Wikipedia](https://en.wikipedia.org/wiki/Additive_smoothing) the Laplace smoothing, also known as additive smothing (not to be confused with Laplacian smoothing) is a technique used to smooth categorical data.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.